 Delivering more than 143 billion pieces of mail yearly to 159 million delivery points and operating 31,000 postal facilities, America's postal system is one of the government's most trusted entities.
 The USPS OIG, an independent agency within the Postal Service under the general supervision of nine presidentially appointed governors, employs more than 1,000 auditors, investigators, and professional support personnel stationed in more than 90 offices to meet the challenge of preserving this trust.

-The OIG achieves its mission of helping maintain confidence in the postal system and improving the Postal Service's bottom line through independent audits and investigations.
+The OIG achieves its mission of helping ensure confidence in the postal system and improving the Postal Service's bottom line through independent audits and investigations.
 Audits of postal programs and operations help to determine whether the programs and operations are efficient and cost-effective.
 Investigations help prevent and detect fraud, waste, and misconduct and have a deterrent effect on postal crimes.